gaehlerm/SoftwareEngineering/README.md

     main(reader)
 ```

-Like this you never get a boolean flag that you have to resolve something with later on.
-This is much better design.
-Just create the `DebugReader` right away and pass it on as a function argument.
-The only potential problem is, that you might have to pass several debug objects around instead of just one boolean variable.
-But in the unlikely case that you have several debug objects (usually there are very few of them), you can structure them inside a data class.
+By doing this, you will never end up with a boolean flag that you need to resolve later on.
+This is a much better design.
+Just create the `DebugReader` immediately and pass it as a function argument.
+The only potential issue is that you might have to pass several debug objects around instead of just one boolean variable.
+In the unlikely event that you have multiple debug objects (typically, there are very few), you can organize them within a data class.

-Now in this case, the seam is where the `read` function is getting called and the enabling point can be anywhere from the command line call of this program, down to the function inside which the `read` function is called (in our case we can write a test and hand over a different reader to the `main` function).
-Thus, we have pretty much full flexibility regarding the control of our code.
+Now, in this case, the seam is where the `read` function is being called, and the enabling point can be anywhere from the command line call of this program to the function inside which the `read` function is called.
+In our case, we can write a test and provide a different reader to the `main` function.
+Thus, we have a great deal of flexibility when it comes to controlling our code.
 This is a good seam.

 ### Problems with Missing Enabling Points

-Usually just passing a number or a string is not sufficient for altering the behavior of the function significantly.
+Usually, just passing a number or a string is not sufficient to significantly alter the behavior of the function.
 It only yields a slightly different result.
-Variables generally don't change the control flow of your code.
-The only two things which should alter the behavior of your code significantly are booleans and DI objects.
-And as you're not supposed to use booleans, you are back at using DI, as explained above.
+Variables generally do not alter the control flow of your code.
+The only two things that should significantly alter the behavior of your code are booleans and DI objects.
+And since you are not supposed to use booleans, you are back to using DI, as explained above.

-The piece of code you hold in your hands between the enabeling point and the seam may be way too big and you have no idea what you should test exactly.
-In the extreme case the only tests you can write are functional tests.
-This is the problem of missing interfaces.
+The piece of code you are holding in your hands, between the enabling point and the seam, may be too large, and you may not have a clear idea of what you should test exactly.
+In the extreme case, the only tests you can write are functional tests.
+This is the issue of missing interfaces.
 Writing tests along with, or even before, the code forces you to define enabling points and seams that are close together.
-It forces you to write interfaces and thus good code.
+It forces you to write interfaces, thereby promoting good code quality.

-If your code doesn't have any interfaces, not even an API that you can write your tests with, you are be completely screwed.
+If your code doesn't have any interfaces or an API that you can use to write your tests, you are completely screwed.
 I'm sorry, there's no other way to say it.
-And no, I'm not exagerating.
-Spaghetti code without tests can be an enormous issue and there really seems to be no solution.
+And no, I'm not exaggerating.
+Spaghetti code without tests can be an enormous issue and it appears that there is no clear solution.
 A friend of mine was developing gas turbines.
-And there was one person who developed a complete software that took some parameters and created a complete CAD model of a turbine.
-Now the problem was that this person got retired and the code was a 15'000 line long mess.
-The company payed millions in a desperate attempt to refactor the code, but failed.
-In the end they just worte a wrapper around this piece of code and left it as is.
+One individual developed software that could generate a full CAD model of a turbine.
+Now, the problem was that this person retired, and the code was a 15,000-line-long mess.
+The company paid millions in a desperate attempt to refactor the code but failed.
+In the end, they just wrote a wrapper around this piece of code and left it as is.

 ## Sketches

-Making sketches and diagrams may help you finding ways to refactor your code.
-This doesn’t have to be UML diagrams.
+Creating sketches and diagrams can help you find ways to refactor your code.
+This doesn't have to be UML diagrams.
 It can be anything that helps you understand your code.
-It can be some kind of temporal behavior or what Feathers called a "scratch refactoring".
-Basically, a draft code that shows how the final code could roughly look like without considering all the details that make real refactoring so hard.
-These are all tools that help you understand your code better and make it easier to write the actual refactoring code.
+It can be a form of temporary behavior or what Feathers referred to as a "scratch refactoring".
+Essentially, a draft code that provides a rough idea of how the final code might look, without addressing all the intricate details that make real refactoring challenging.
+These tools help you better understand your code and make it easier to write the actual refactoring code.

 // Add the temporal graph from Evans? which one? nonlinear growth?

 [WELC p.200(?)]

-## How do I get the Code under Cest?
+## How do I get the Code under Test?

 This is a difficult topic.
-First of all, you have to be aware of the order of magnitude of the problem you are facing.
-In well written software, the test code is at least as long as the production code.
-In highly regulated evironments as in the airplane industry, it may be several times longer than that.
-So if you want to write tests to some longer piece of software that is not yet tested at all, it will quite certainly take years.
-So achieving high test coverage is generally not an option.
+First of all, you have to be aware of the magnitude of the problem you are facing.
+In well-written software, the test code is at least as long as the production code.
+In highly regulated environments such as the airplane industry, it may take several times longer than that.
+If you want to write tests for a longer piece of software that has not been tested at all, it will most likely take years.
+So, achieving high test coverage is generally not feasible.
 You'll have to be more pragmatic than that.

 ### What Tests should I write?

-What tests you should write depends mostly on the code you have.
-In most cases it is difficult to write tests due to the missing interfaces.
+The tests you should write depend mostly on the code you have.
+In most cases, it is difficult to write tests because of the absence of interfaces.
 You'll have to work with whatever you have.
-Of course it would usually be best to write unit tests, but that might not be possible as classes cannot be instantiated, methods are way too long, etc. It might be the only option to write functional tests using the API of your software.
-As we have learned in the chapters on testing, that this is not ideal.
-Functional tests take way too long to execute.
+Of course, it would usually be best to write unit tests.
+However, that might not be possible if classes cannot be instantiated, methods are excessively long, etc. It might be the only option to write functional tests using the API of your software.
+As we have learned in the chapters on testing, this is not ideal.
+Functional tests take too long to execute.
 But beggars can't be choosers.
 At least you have something to work with.
-Even worse is the case where you don't have an API to work with.
-In this case you are completely screwed.
-Writing onion code consisting of wrappers around the existing software may be the only option.
-Though this limits your ability to implement new features significantly.
+Lack of an API to work with is even more challenging.
+In this case, you are completely screwed.
+Writing onion code, which consists of wrappers around existing software, may be the only option.
+This limitation significantly hinders your ability to implement new features.

 ## Sprout Method

-Let's say you have some method or function that you can't test but you have to add some functionality.
-How do you do that without deterioating the code quality any further?
-The solution is adding a new function or method that you can test and call it from the old function.
+Let's say you have a method or function that you cannot test, but you need to add some functionality.
+How do you do that without deteriorating the code quality any further?
+The solution is to add a new function or method that you can test and call from the old function.
 This is called a sprout method (or function) [WELC p.
 58].

-Assume we have the following code that we can't test for whatever reason.
-In reality it would of course be much more complicated.
-I just simplified it enough for the sake of making a readable example.
+Assume we have the following code that we cannot test for some reason.
+In reality, it would, of course, be much more complicated.
+I have simplified it enough to create a readable example.

 ```py
 def post_entries(transactions, entries):